wp-plugins/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.2.1 =
+This update fixes an error that occurs when using the plugin with WordPress Multisite as well as a PHP Notice that could occur if the shortcode was called outside of the loop.

 = 1.2 =
 This update adds support for menu footers, so you can add legal notices or other content (ie - "All dishes prepared in a kitchen that contains nuts.").
 Shortcodes can now display menu titles and post content.
 A POT file was added to make language translations easier for you.